spliffli/news-trading-analyzer/docs/index-en.md

 ## **14. Slippage**

-Price slippage refers to the difference between the expected price of a trade and the price at which the trade is actually executed.

-In low-latency trading, where traders use high-speed computer algorithms to execute trades quickly, price slippage can occur when market conditions change rapidly or when there is high volatility e.g. news events.
-This can result in a delay between the time the trade is initiated and the time it is executed, during which time the market price may have moved away from the expected price.

-For example, if a trader places an order to buy a currency pair at a certain price and there is a sudden shift in the market, the actual execution price may be higher than the expected price.
-This difference in price is known as price slippage.

-Slippage cannot be completely avoided when trading with MT4 but it can be reduced by having a low-latency connection to the broker's server (which is achieved by having a co-located server), as well as fast trade execution.
-In the context of news trading, having a low-latency news feed like the one provided by haawks is essential to execute the trade as quickly as possible and avoid slippage.
+Slippage occurs when there's a difference between the expected price of a trade and the price at which it's executed, often caused by rapid market changes or high volatility during events like news releases.
+In low-latency trading, delays between trade initiation and execution can result in market prices moving away from the expected level.
+To minimize slippage, traders can use a low-latency connection to their broker's server through co-location and ensure fast trade execution.
+For news trading, a low-latency news feed, such as the one provided by haawks, is essential to executing trades quickly and reducing slippage.

 ## **15. Forex Brokers**

-Forex brokers are companies that provide traders with access to the foreign exchange market, where currencies are bought and sold.
-These brokers act as intermediaries between the traders and the market, executing trades on their behalf and providing them with a platform to access the market.

-Forex brokers are necessary for several reasons:

-1. ***Access to the market:*** Forex brokers provide traders with a platform to access the forex market, which is otherwise not available to individual traders.
-Without a broker, traders would not be able to access the market directly.
-2. ***Execution of trades:*** Forex brokers execute trades on behalf of traders.
-When a trader wants to buy or sell a currency pair, they place an order with their broker, who then executes the trade in the market.
-The broker ensures that the trade is executed at the best possible price and in a timely manner.
-3. ***Leverage:*** Forex brokers offer leverage, which allows traders to control a large position with a relatively small amount of capital.
-With larger lot sizes possible, this can increase the value of one pip, therefore increasing the profit & loss of each pip.
-This allows traders to potentially make larger profits than they would be able to with their own capital.
-However, it is important to note that leverage can also increase the potential risk of losses.

-Overall, forex brokers are necessary for traders to access the forex market and execute trades.
-They provide a platform, execute trades and offer leverage.

-### **Types of brokers**

-There are three main types of forex broker profit models: STP, ECN, and Market Maker.

-1. **Straight Through Processing (STP):**
-    - An STP broker is a type of Forex broker that provides its clients with Direct Market Access or DMA.
-This means that the broker does not act as a market maker, but forwards client orders directly to liquidity providers.
-A liquidity provider is usually a large financial institution, e.g. a bank or another broker, which provides pricing and liquidity on the Forex market.
-    - When a client places an order with an STP broker, the broker will route the order to a liquidity provider that offers the best available price at that moment.
-This allows the client to receive competitive pricing and execution, as they are accessing the real market.
-The broker earns its profit by charging a commission or markup on the spread.
-    - For example, if the bid price for EUR/USD is 1.1000 and the ask price is 1.1001, the spread is 1 pip.
-When a client places an order with an STP broker, the broker will typically add a small markup to the spread in order to earn a profit.
-The markup is typically transparent and disclosed to the client before the trade is executed.
-2. **Electronic Communication Network (ECN):**

-    - An ECN broker is similar to an STP broker in that it provides direct market access to its clients.
-However, an ECN broker also allows clients to trade with each other.
-This means that clients can act as both buyers and sellers in the market, and the broker does not act as a counterparty to their trades.
-Like with STP, the also broker earns its profit by charging a commission on each trade.

-3. **Market Maker:**

-    - A market maker is a type of forex broker that creates a market for its clients by taking the opposite side of their trades.
-This means that when a client buys a currency pair, the broker sells that same currency pair to the client, and vice versa.
-The broker earns its profit by pocketing the difference between the bid and ask price, also known as the spread.
-Market makers may also engage in other trading practices to manage their risk, such as hedging their positions in the interbank market.

-In summary, STP and ECN brokers provide direct market access to their clients and earn their profits by charging a commission or markup on the spread.
-Market makers, on the other hand, create a market for their clients by taking the opposite side of their trades and earn their profits by pocketing the spread.
+Forex brokers serve as intermediaries between traders and the forex market by providing access, executing trades, and offering leverage.
+They are necessary for individual traders to access and participate in the market.
+There are three primary types of forex brokers: Straight Through Processing (STP), Electronic Communication Network (ECN), and Market Makers.
+STP and ECN brokers provide direct market access, allowing clients to trade with each other and routing orders to liquidity providers.
+They earn profits through commissions or markups on spreads, ensuring a more transparent and less conflicting relationship with clients.
+Market Makers create a market for clients by taking the opposite side of their trades, profiting from the spread.
+This model can lead to potential conflicts of interest and less transparency compared to STP and ECN brokers.

-The market maker model involves the broker taking the opposite side of their clients' trades, which means that the broker profits from their clients' losses.
-This creates a potential conflict of interest between the broker and their clients because the broker may be incentivized to manipulate prices or take actions that benefit the broker's bottom line rather than the client's best interests.
-For example, a market maker may widen the spread or delay order execution to increase their profits.

-In contrast, STP and ECN models provide direct market access to clients, which means that the broker does not take the opposite side of their clients' trades.
-Instead, the broker acts as an intermediary and passes the orders on to liquidity providers or other traders in the market.
-This eliminates the potential conflict of interest between the broker and their clients because the broker does not profit from their clients' losses.

-The STP and ECN models are generally considered to be more transparent because they allow clients to see the actual market depth and participate in price discovery.
-This means that clients can see the bid and ask prices of other market participants and place their orders accordingly, which can help to ensure fair pricing and prevent price manipulation.

 ## **16. Trading Software**